gfires/expense-report-automation/README.md

 ### Changing the Spreadsheet

 Currently, the Purchase Form spreadsheet is hardcoded.
-If the link changes, edit `backend/api.py` line 31 to update the Google Sheets URL:
+If the link changes, edit `backend/api.py` to update the Google Sheets URL:
 ```python
 HARDCODED_SPREADSHEET = "https://docs.google.com/spreadsheets/d/YOUR_SHEET_ID/..."
 ```